Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Check out: 17+ Best Free Keyword Research Tools

-After placing your keyword, such as Kitchenware, in the Keyword research tool, it will analyze the seed keyword and show you information about search volume, difficulty, and domain rating of ranking pages and also provide you with related terms (Semantic Keywords).
+After placing your keyword, such as Kitchenware, in the Keyword research tool, it will analyze the seed keyword, show you information about search volume, difficulty, and domain rating of ranking pages, and provide you with related terms (Semantic Keywords).

 As a beginner, I strongly advise you to go for keywords below a difficulty of 50.
 This is because it will be easier for you to rank.

 Note: Although keyword research tools will do the magic for you, I urge you not to rely only on them entirely.
 Go ahead and make further investigations on your own.

 Place your keyword Kitchenware in a search engine like Google and analyze the first top 10 ranking pages.